 Certain helicopter missions push the limits of the aircraft’s performance capabilities.
-Items that reduce the effectiveness and increase the risk of the mission include weight, temperature, altitude, and visibility.
+Items that could reduce the effectiveness and increase the risk of the mission include weight, temperature, altitude, and visibility.
 Below are some points to remember when evaluating missions.

-All helicopters have different maximum performance capabilities, so be aware of the capabilities of the specific helicopter that you are working with.
+- All helicopters have different maximum performance capabilities.
+Be aware of the capabilities of the specific helicopter that you are working with.

-Low-level helicopter operations often occur in heavy smoke where hazards (e.g., trees, snags, antennas, visibility, turbulence, and other aircraft) increase the risk level significantly.
+- Low-level helicopter operations often occur in heavy smoke where hazards (e.g., trees, snags, antennas, visibility, turbulence, and other aircraft) increase the risk significantly.

-A large part of the success of a helicopter mission is the result of good communications between the pilot and the user on the ground.
+- A large part of the success of a helicopter mission is the result of clear and effective communication between the pilot and the user on the ground.

-Accurate target and hazard descriptions are essential to a safe mission.
-Locate this information and relay it to the pilot.
-Things to consider in the target description include:
+- Accurate target and hazard descriptions are essential to a safe mission.
+Gather this information and relay it to the pilot.
+Things to consider in the description include:

-- Have you considered what the target would look like from the air?
+- What would the target look like from the air?

 - Are you located where the pilot can see you?

 - Do you have a signal mirror?

 - Are you using cardinal directions or clock directions in relation to the track of the aircraft?